t-chahbi/expo-custom-map/README.md

 # @chauffleet/expo-custom-map

-> **Open source custom map library for Expo/React Native, created by ChaufFleet for its mobile app.**
+> **Open source custom map library for Expo/React Native, created by Chauffleet for its mobile app.**
 > **Purpose:** Easily use fully custom maps in your app, without Google Maps, Mapbox, or any API keys.
 No hidden providers—your tiles, your rules!

 [![npm version](https://badge.fury.io/js/%40chauffleet%2Fexpo-custom-map.svg)](https://badge.fury.io/js/%40chauffleet%2Fexpo-custom-map)